French Toast Burger

 Pour Vanilla Almond Milk into a bowl large enough to put a slice of bread into and add the cinnamon and eggs.
 Beat until combined.

-Heat a frying pan or skillet over a medium high flame and coat with non stick spray or melt a TBSP of butter in the pan.
+Heat a cast iron skillet or frying pan or skillet over a medium high flame and coat with non stick spray or melt a TBSP of butter in the pan.

 Dunk bread slices into milk mixture one at a time and coat each side, then place in pan.